ccpu/storybook-addon-toolbar-actions/README.md

 # node-typescript-boilerplate

-An Addon to add a button from any react functional component to the storybook toolbar.
+An Addon to add a button from within any react functional component to the storybook toolbar.

 > Note that this addon will only work with react app.